clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question
     :question:
-    Consider another hypothetical case were the chromosome with log2 ratio of 0 has a clear separation in the VAF-signal plot while there are chromosomes with both higher and lower log2 ratios that have no VAF-signal.
+    Consider another hypothetical case where the chromosome with log2 ratio of 0 has a clear separation in the VAF-signal plot while there are chromosomes with both higher and lower log2 ratios that have no VAF-signal.
 What has happened to the genome in this tumor to explain these data?